grafana/agent/docs/configuration/integrations/snmp-exporter-config.md

 The `snmp_exporter_config` block configures the `snmp_exporter` integration, which is an embedded version of [`snmp_exporter`](https://github.com/prometheus/snmp-exporter).
-This allows collect SNMP metrics from the network devices with ease.
+This allows collection of SNMP metrics from the network devices with ease.

+## Quick configuration example

 To get started, define SNMP targets in Grafana agent's integration block: